-Cottage cheese is rich in protein, relatively low in fat, and high in calcium, B vitamins, and vitamin A.
+Cottage cheese is a mild and fresh food made from curdled milk.
+Cottage cheese may be good for a person as it is rich in protein, relatively low in fat, and high in calcium, B vitamins, and vitamin A.

 Cottage cheese is an excellent source of calcium, a mineral that plays a major role in tooth and bone health, and in the prevention of osteoporosis.
 It also helps you to regulate your blood pressure and might even